 - What if I lose or damage materials?

-Fines on overdue materials are set by the owning library, and may be collected at any of the MORE libraries.
-If the material is not returned within the designated loan period, two overdue notices will be sent at 15 and 30 days, followed by a bill at 45 days for the cost of replacement of material and a service charge for processing and cataloging.
+If the material is not returned within the designated loan period, two overdue notices will be sent at 7 and 14 days, followed by a bill at 28 days for the cost of replacement of material and a service charge for processing and cataloging.
+If the materials are returned in good condition, the replacement fee will be waived.

 Monday - Thursday ...
 10 am - 6 pm